rajputje/no-leg-day/README.md

 This game was made with the Unity game engine. <br/>
 Assets used: Advanced Save System by Hendrick Haidenthaler, Camera Shake FX by LeastSqaures, Dialogue Editor by Runia Dev.<br/>
 Note: A modified version of Dialogue Editor is being used.

+## Launch
+Just clone the repository and open the project with Unity.